- Principal Investigator (PI) Handbook

 - Research Integrity & Compliance

-- ORED-supported Intramural Grants & Awards
+- ORI-supported Intramural Grants & Awards

 Export Controls are federal statutes and regulations that govern how certain information, technologies, and commodities can be transmitted overseas to anyone, including U.S. citizens, or to a foreign national here in the U.S. The U.S. Export Control system, which has existed in various forms since the late 1940s, seeks to protect national security and maintain the economic competitiveness of the U.S.